-I'm currently employed as a Senior Web and Graphic Designer by Purdue Marketing and Media at Purdue University.
+I'm currently employed as a Web System Developer/Programmer by the Engineering Computer Network within Purdue University's College of Engineering.
 In practice, this means that I've gotten friendly with Zope and Python.
 I've come to like the combination so much that I've ported this site to Zope.

 Before falling in love with Python, I'd been expanding my programming skills into Ruby, Java, and SmallTalk.
 I'm especially interested in Object-Oriented Programming, Aspect-Oriented Programming, Design Patterns, Refactoring, and Extreme Programming.